Fano threefolds in positive characteristic IV

 \begin{proof} Only (I) of (\ref{n-pic3-vol}) holds.
 By Theorem \ref{t-ele-tr-P2}, $X$ has a conic bundle structure over $\P^2$ of type 2-34-vs-2-35.
-We then get the above commutative diagram except for $f_3, g_{31}, g_{33}$.
-Then (e) holds, because $D_{V_7} := \Ex(g_{23} : V_7 \to \P^3)$ is disjoint from the blowup centre $B_2$ of $f_2$ (Lemma \ref{l-P2-2-35}).
+We then get the above commutative diagram except for $f_3, g_{31}, g_{33}$ such that (a), (b), and (d) hold.
+Moreover, (e) holds, because $D_{V_7} := \Ex(g_{23})$ is disjoint from the blowup centre $B_2$ of $f_2$ (Lemma \ref{l-P2-2-35}).
 Thus we obtain the above commutative diagram except for $g_{31}$.
 Moreover, (c) holds.